chemroma/WebpageQA/README.md

 [![pLdqh.md.png](https://s1.imgbed.xyz/2023/04/17/pLdqh.md.png)](https://www.imgbed.com/image/pLdqh)

-The overall process is shown in the above diagram, where the Local Document refers to the web page content in this project.
+The overall process is shown in the above diagram, where the Local Documents refers to the web page content in this project.

 ## Prerequisite
 - An openai api key